 - Two commercial flights within Africa

-- All park entrance and camping fees within the national parks and reserves
+- All entrance and camping fees within the national parks and reserves

 This nature safari visits some of Africa's most scenic and wildlife-rich areas.
-Botswana is one of the last frontiers of African wilderness, where the flavor of unspoiled Africa prevails.
-After meeting in Johannesburg, South Africa, we'll travel by commercial air to Maun, Botswana to meet our safari guides.
-In rugged SUVs, we'll drive to Moremi Game Reserve, Khwai Reserve, Okavango Delta, Savuti Channel, and Chobe National Park for premium game viewing.
-From Chobe, we'll cross the Chobe River into Zambia to explore the trails surrounding Victoria Falls as well as visit the historic city of Livingston.
+Botswana is one of the last frontiers of African wilderness where the flavor of unspoiled Africa prevails.
+After meeting in Johannesburg, South Africa we'll travel by commercial air to Maun, Botswana to to meet our safari guides.
+In rugged SUVs, we'll drive to Moremi Game Reserve, Khwai Reserve, Okavango Delta, Savuti Channel and Chobe National Park for premium game viewing.
+From Chobe we'll cross the Chobe River into Zambia to explore the trails surrounding Victoria Falls, as well as visit the historic city of Livingston.

 Days 1-3: Our trip begins at the Johannesburg Airport, where we board an Air Botswana flight (included in trip price) to Maun, Botswana.
 Here we'll meet our safari guides and head toward the Moremi Game Reserve.
-This vast area of northern Botswana is a blended system of reserves, separated only by lines on a map.
+This vast area of northern Botswana is a blended system of reserves separated only by lines on a map.
 The animals and birds move without hindrance between Moremi, Okavango, Savuti, and Chobe.
-This enormous size of area and diversity of ecosystems result in making the wildlife of northern Botswana so very spectacular.
+This enormous size area, together with the diversity of ecosystems, result in making the wildlife of northern Botswana so very spectacular.
 We can't predict just how long it will take to reach our first campsite.
-It depends on what wildlife presents itself because we'll stop to watch.
-Over the next days we can expect to see the "Big African Five" (elephant, lion, leopard, Cape buffalo, and rhino), plus giraffe, zebra, wildebeest, impala, kudu, tsessebe, red lechwe, waterbuck, reedbuck, duiker, bushbuck, warthog, hyena, baboon, and vervet monkey in good numbers.
+It depends on what wildlife presents itself, because we'll stop to watch.
+Over the next days we can expect to see the "Big African Five" (elephant, lion, leopard, Cape buffalo, and rhino) plus giraffe, zebra, wildebeest, impala, kudu, tsessebe, red lechwe, waterbuck, reedbuck, duiker, bushbuck, warthog, hyena, baboon, and vervet monkey in good numbers.
 Cheetah, sable antelope, eland, and wild dog are also here, plus many other species.
-Soon we'll settle into our comfortable tents and the routine of early morning, afternoon, and sunset game drives that last up to two hours, then enjoying time back at camp and relaxing over our delicious meals.
+Soon we'll settle into our comfortable tents and the routine of early morning, afternoon, and sunset game drives that last up to two hours, then enjoy time back at camp and relax over our delicious meals.
 Hot water will be delivered to your personal shower upon request.
 The camp crew will have it ready and waiting.

 Days 9-10: We'll move farther north into Chobe National Park.
 This park, which is just over the borders of Zambia and Zimbabwe, is a good bit larger than Connecticut.
 It encompasses a wide variety of terrain, from a lush river region in the north (where myriad game come to drink) and unremitting dry bushland in the south.
 Chobe is famous for its herds of elephants.
 They trample around everywhere -- 45,000 are said to make Chobe their home.
 Watching elephants is fascinating and one cannot help but admire these huge, intelligent beasts.
 Nowhere in Africa can elephants be seen in such numbers as in Chobe.
 Of course, this is also the kingdom of the big cats and hippos as well and many species of antelope.

-Days 11-12: We'll bid good-bye to our safari guides, cross the Chobe River, and be in Zambia.
+Days 11-12: We'll bid good-bye to our safari guides, cross the Chobe River and be in Zambia.
 A bus will be waiting to drive us about an hour east to the Zambezi Sun Hotel, situated next to Victoria Falls.
-Of course, the falls are a world-famous sight with a 350-foot drop and more than a mile span.
+Of course, the falls are a world-famous sight with a 350-foot drop and mile+ width.
 It is a sight to behold.
 After a short walk to get oriented, we'll be free to explore the various hiking paths on our own.
 Dinner both nights will be at the hotel, as will breakfast.
 Lunches here are on your own, leaving participants to pursue individual interests.
 While some keep exploring, others may be relaxing in the beautiful swimming pool and enjoying the lovely gardens.
-A bridge crosses over to the Zimbabwe side of the falls (visas are sold on-site and the fee is not included), where there are also many hiking trails.
+A bridge crosses over to the Zimbabwe side of the falls (visa sold on-site and fee is not included), where there are also many hiking trails.
 Zimbabwe is not included in our itinerary and a decision to cross over should depend on political conditions at the time.
 On the afternoon of day 12, an excursion into the historic town of Livingston is included.
 The Livingston Museum is renowned for its collection of Dr. Livingston's memoirs and has exhibits on the art and culture of Zambia.

 Day 13: After breakfast we'll leave for our scheduled departure and flight to Johannesburg, where our safari ends.
 But memories of the safari sights and sounds will last a lifetime.